Purity Coffee Review: Healthy Organic Coffee Beans

 We’re generally not fans of K-Cups here at Home Grounds; they’re wasteful, and the coffee is usually stale.
 Purity Coffee has solved at least one of these two problems.
 Purity Coffee’s pods are made to order, so the coffee inside is as fresh as pre-ground beans.
 That’s a significant benefit in terms of quality.
 However, single-serve plastic cups still aren’t an environmentally friendly choice, even if you go through the steps to recycle the plastic (4).

 From an environmental standpoint, a better option for single servings is the coffee sachets, basically tea bags for coffee.
 Available with any roast, brewing is as simple as adding one to a cup along with some hot water and letting it steep until it’s as strong as you want.
-Like the coffee pods, the coffee in the coffee bags is ground to order for a rich flavor.
+Like the coffee pods, the coffee in the coffee bags is ground to order for a rich flavour.

 Brewing Methods – 4/5

 As long as you have a burr grinder at home, Purity’s whole bean coffees are suitable for most brewing methods.
-I recommend a filter brewing method like a pour-over or an automatic drip coffee machine for the most complex flavor.
+I recommend a filter brewing method like a pour-over or an automatic drip coffee machine for the most complex flavour.
 For a slightly stronger brew, an AeroPress is another excellent option.

 I wouldn’t recommend brewing any of these coffees with an espresso machine.
 They certainly aren’t bad this way, but none of the four produce the creamy mouthfeel and thick crema characteristic of traditional espresso.
 If you like a bold brew with a heavy body, consider a Moka pot or French press instead.